Ordisoftware/Hebrew-Calendar/README.md

 - Added select day by double click in month view.
 - Added mouse hover effect in month view.
 - Added some options and colors for month view.
+- Added option to display links in current language first.
 - Added Ctrl+B and Decimal shortcuts to go to selected day.
 - Added celebration verses board and command-line option.
 - The month view shows sun times instead of moon when using sun omer.